Facts about stress

 Improving your stress levels

-- Regular physical activity and exercise: Aim for 150 to 300 minutes of moderate to vigorous aerobic exercise each week and resistance training a minimum of twice per week.
+- Regular physical activity and exercise: Regular physical activity and exercise (especially outdoors) can release good mood hormones, and have a lasting positive effect on mood, sleep, appetite regulation and the stress response.
+Aim for 150 to 300 minutes of moderate to vigorous aerobic exercise each week and resistance training a minimum of twice per week.

-- Talk about it: Talk to a friend, family member, or trained professional to help you find solutions to your stress.
+- Talk about it: When we are stressed, many people often self-isolate, which can make matters worse.
+Talk to a friend, family member, or trained professional to help you find solutions to your stress.

 - Relaxation technique: Some people find yoga class, meditation or deep breathing helpful to control their stress.
 Try a moment of relaxation.